element-hq/element-android/docs/notifications.md

 (In simple terms, Google Play Services is a background service that runs on Android, which in turn helps in integrating Google’s advanced functionalities to other applications)

 De-Googlified devices need to rely on something else in order to stay up to date with a server.
-There some cases when devices with google services cannot use FCM (network infrastructure limitations -firewalls- , privacy and or independency requirement, source code licence)
+There some cases when devices with google services cannot use FCM (network infrastructure limitations -firewalls-, privacy and or independence requirement, source code licence)

-## Push VS Notification
+### Push VS Notification

 This need some disambiguation, because it is the source of common confusion:

-*The fact that you see a notification on your screen does not mean that you have successfully configured your PUSH plateform.*
+*The fact that you see a notification on your screen does not mean that you have successfully configured your PUSH platform.*

   Technically there is a difference between a push and a notification.
 A notification is what you see on screen and/or in the notification Menu/Drawer (in the top bar of the phone).

   Notifications are not always triggered by a push (One can display a notification locally triggered by an alarm)

-## Push in the matrix federated world
+### Push in the matrix federated world

 In order to send a push to a mobile, App developers need to have a server that will use the FCM APIs, and these APIs requires authentication!
 This server is called a **Push Gateway** in the matrix world